CoFH/cofh.github.io/docs/augment-turbine-conversion/index.md

 generates 2 RF of energy per mB of steam, regardless of other installed [augments](/docs/augments/).

+When the dynamo is inactive, any steam stored inside gradually dissipates.
+This can cause energy loss when steam is being supplied while the dynamo is inactive.

 An installed turbine conversion quadruples the maximum power output of a steam dynamo.